AtomicNibble/PulpEngine/tools/Telemetry/README.md

     - Thread local state for stack tracking
     - Self tracing
         - Easily see how much of your application CPU time is being used by the profiling runtime
+- C API
+    - Internally the code is C++ but a C API is exposed for greater portability

 ## Architecture